libriscv/docs/docs/godot_docs/cppapi.md

 	/// @brief  Duplicate the node.
 	/// @return A new Node object with the same properties and children.
 	Node duplicate() const;

+	/// @brief Create a new Node object.
+	/// @param path The path to the Node object.
+	/// @return The Node object.
+	static Node Create(std::string_view path);

 	//- Properties -//
 	PROPERTY1(name);